qcrisw/aioredis-models/README.md

 The library is currently in very early stages of development and there is a lot of room for growth.
 As such, contributions are welcome.
 To contribute, create a pull request into the `main` branch.
 Make sure the tests pass and there are no linting errors.
+Also, please update documentation, if needed.

 ### Testing